swerenfl/CICD/README.md

 ### Layout of Repo ###

-As of this writing the repo contains three folders which best described [here](https://www.jenkins.io/doc/book/pipeline/shared-libraries/#directory-structure).
+As of this writing the repo contains three folders defined by Jenkins best practices described [here](https://www.jenkins.io/doc/book/pipeline/shared-libraries/#directory-structure).
 + resources
     * A resources directory allows the libraryResource step to be used from an external library to load associated non-Groovy files.
 As of this writing, there are no files in this directory.
 + src